Mögglingen

-Mögglingen is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.
+Mögglingen (/de/) is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.

 Geography

 Mögglingen is positioned at between 398 and 475 meters above sea level, along the upper Rems valley in the north-eastern foothills of the "Swabian Jura" between Schwäbisch Gmünd (13 km / 8 miles) and administrative centre of the Ostalbkreis, Aalen (11 km / 7 miles).

 Neighbouring communities

 The municipality is bordering to the north to Heuchlingen, to the east to Essingen, in the south to the town Heubach and to the west to Böbingen an der Rems.

 History

 The first mention of Mögglingen was in the year 1143.
 The place belonged for a long time to the land territory of the Reichstadt Schwäbisch Gmünd.
 As soon as Schwäbisch Gmünd fell due to the Reichsdeputationshauptschluss in 1803 to the Kingdom of Württemberg, also Mögglingen became part of Württemberg and belonged to the newly formed Oberamt Gmünd, from 1938 Schwäbisch Gmünd.
 When this was dissolved by the district reform Baden-Württemberg 1973, Mögglingen became part of the newly formed Ostalbkreis.